This page provides information about the governance structure of the University.

 - the Council and its terms of reference

 - profiles for members of the Council

-- details of any additional charities of which the members are trustees
+- details of additional charities of which the members are trustees

 - the Council's register of interests

-The Senate is responsible to the Council for academic governance and especially for regulating:
+The Senate is responsible to the Council for academic governance and for regulating:

 - the admission of students